 A modern, active and reliable wheelchair, the Quickie Argon2 is the wheelchair of choice for those relatively new to active user wheelchairs but who want something a grade above the more basic and heavier models the NHS supplies.
 The range of adjustments allow it to be altered as you gain experience with self-propelling, so it matches your driving needs.

-We would suggest trying the Argon2 alongside Ki Mobiliy's Tsunami, and TiLite's Aero Z, which are the equivalents in their range.
+We would suggest trying the Argon2 alongside Ki Mobiliy's Rogue ALX, and TiLite's Aero Z, which are the equivalents in their range.
 Kuschall's K-Series 2.0, while slightly more expensive, is worth considering too, to get a feel for each of the leading manufacturers.